 By Erin Moore, Associate Director, Office of Community Engagement

-The annual award recognizes a Delaware County business, organization, or agency that demonstrated excellence as part of a Ball State community-based learning experience during the previous year.
+The annual award recognizes an East Central Indiana business, organization, or agency that demonstrated excellence as part of a Ball State community-based learning experience during the previous year.
 Partners are nominated by Ball State faculty and staff.
-Past winners include the Youth Opportunity Center (2018) and the Islamic Center (2019).
+Past winners include ecoREHAB (2017), Youth Opportunity Center (2018), Islamic Center of Muncie (2019), and Minnetrista (2020).